Act of Uniformity 1662: Clarendon Code

 Combined with the Test Act, the Corporation Acts excluded all nonconformists from holding civil or military office, and prevented them from being awarded degrees by the universities of Cambridge and Oxford.

-Another Act, the Quaker Act (1662), required subjects to swear an oath of allegiance to the king, which Quakers did not do out of religious conviction.
-It set out specific penalties for first (a fine of up to £5, or three months' imprisonment with hard labour), second (a fine of up to £10, or six months imprisonment with hard labour), and third (transportation) offence.
-It also allowed that should the defendant subsequently agree to swear oaths and not attend unlawful assemblies (as defined by the Act) then all penalties would be cancelled.
+Book of Common Prayer

 The Book of Common Prayer introduced by Charles II was substantially the same as Elizabeth's version of 1559, itself based on Thomas Cranmer's earlier version of 1552.
 Apart from minor changes this remains the official and permanent legal version of prayer authorised by Parliament and Church.

-Act of Toleration

-The Toleration Act 1688 allowed certain dissenters places and freedom to worship, provided they accept to subscribe to an oath.

-Modified in 1872
+Amendment and repeals

-The provisions of the Act of Uniformity 1662 were modified and partly revoked by the Act of Uniformity Amendment Act 1872.This has been repealed by the General Synod.
+The provisions of the act were modified by the Act of Uniformity Amendment Act 1872 (35 & 36 Vict. c.
+35) to permit shortened forms of service.
+(This has been repealed by the General Synod.)

+The act was repealed by Measures of the Church of England passed in 1974 and 1988.